ArtVsTheWorld/CFB27-Jersey-ReNumber-Tool/README.md

 For every supported player, the tool:

 1. Determines whether the player's current jersey number is within an acceptable range for their position.
 2. Assigns a preferred jersey number if a change is needed.
+Some positions also have a chance to move from a secondary preferred range into a more desirable primary range when one becomes available (for example, a CB wearing #14 may attempt to move to an available single-digit number).
+3. When possible, prefers similar-looking jersey numbers (for example, a WR wearing #84 will first try #4, then #14 before selecting another preferred number).
-3. Falls back to an emergency number if preferred numbers are unavailable.
+4. Falls back to an emergency number if preferred numbers are unavailable.
-4. Resolves duplicate jersey numbers automatically.
+5. Resolves duplicate jersey numbers automatically.
-5. Saves the updated Dynasty file.
+6. Saves the updated Dynasty file.

 ---